TELEHEALTH, VIDEO CALLS, ONLINE PHYSIO

 The what, when, and why of online physiotherapy consultations.

-Just like during an in-person appointment in the clinic, online physiotherapy involve a discussion, observation, assessment, and formulation of a treatment plan.
+Just like during an in-person appointment in the clinic, online physiotherapy involves a discussion, observation, assessment, and formulation of a treatment plan.
 The only change is that this is done using the webcam and speaker on your computer or smartphone.

 During the appointment you can let me know all about yourself, what you are feeling, what you are having difficulty with, and the goals you have.
 You or your support person can position your laptop or smartphone, for observation of your posture and movement.
 You can also complete some self-tests.
 A management plan for your injury or problem will be discussed in the same way as we do in the clinic.
 I can provide education and advice.
 We can problem solve, develop strategies, and I can prescribe home exercises for you to manage an injury, or make lasting lifestyle changes.
 If needed, I can refer you to other health professionals.